dgeb/json-api/format/index.md

 #### Creating an Individual Resource

-To create an individual resource, a resource object **MUST** be sent as the primary resource object.
+A request to create an individual resource **MUST** include a single primary resource object.

 For instance, a new photo might be created with the following request: